 Cookbook author and Southwestern food industry impresario Dave DeWitt’s DISHING UP NEW MEXICO, a guide for food-lovers to the "Land of Enchantment," including recipes from chefs and growers from around the state, to Storey.

-Kofi Annan biographer and longtime Smithsonian magazine art writer Stanley Meisler's THE OUTSIDERS OF MONTPARNASSE: CHAIM SOUTINE AND THE SCHOOL OF PARIS, a narrative history of the lost world of artists in Paris -- including Soutine, Marc Chagall and others -- in the period that preceded the Nazi occupation, to Palgrave Macmillan.
+Kofi Annan biographer and longtime Smithsonian magazine art writer Stanley Meisler’s SHOCKING PARIS: SOUTINE, CHAGALL, AND THE OUTSIDERS OF MORTPARNASSE, a narrative history of the lost world of artists in Paris in the period that preceded the Nazi occupation, to Palgrave Macmillan.

 THE NFL GAMEDAY COOKBOOK and SLOW FIRE author Ray "Dr. BBQ" Lampe’s THE PORK CHOP COOKBOOK and GREAT FLAVORS: MARINADES, BRINES, RUBS, AND GLAZES, to Chronicle.

 USA Today bestselling medical thriller writer Leonard Goldberg’s THE PLAGUE SHIP, the next book in his series featuring an emergency room physician and an adrenaline-junkie trauma nurse, pitched as "Outbreak" meets "Titanic," to Midnight Ink.